-Hatchery production for harvest mitigation is influenced but not linked to habitat protection strategies in the Salmon Subbasin and other areas.
-The NMFS has not developed a recovery plan specific to Snake River steelhead, but the Salmon River B-run steelhead program is operated consistent with existing Biological Opinions.
+Hatchery production for harvest mitigation is influenced but not specifically linked to habitat protection strategies in the Salmon subbasin or other areas.
+The NMFS has not developed a recovery plan specific to Snake River steelhead, but the Salmon River A-run steelhead program is operated consistent with existing Biological Opinions.